dijasila/Atomic-Simulation-Recipees/docs/src/tutorials/getting-started.rst

 .. literalinclude:: getting-started.py
    :pyobject: energy
+   :caption: asr/tutorial.py

-In this example we have made an instruction for calculating the total energy of a bulk metal in a given crystal structure using the effective medium theory (EMT) calculator.
+In this example, we have created a file `tutorial.py` in the `asr/` package-folder containing an instruction for calculating the total energy of a bulk metal in a given crystal structure using the effective medium theory (EMT) calculator.
 The :func:`asr.argument` helps ASR to construct a command-line interface to the instruction.
-Here we have used it to tell ASR that the two arguments of our instruction is to be interpreted as arguments on the command line (:func:`asr.option` serves the sames purpose but for command line options in stead).
+Here we have used it to tell ASR that the two arguments of our instruction is to be interpreted as arguments on the command line (:func:`asr.option` serves the sames purpose but for command-line options in stead).

-The instruction is then easily run through the command-line interface
+The instruction can be run through the `asr run` command-line interface

 .. code-block:: console